airspot-dev/krules/README.md

 - [krules-core](https://github.com/airspot-dev/krules-core): KRules core package containing all base components

 - [krules-dispatcher-cloudevents](https://github.com/airspot-dev/krules-dispatcher-cloudevents): KRules's router dispatcher component.
-It sends cloudevents via http to a configurable url
+It sends [clouevents](https://cloudevents.io/) via http to a configurable url

 - [krules-env](https://github.com/airspot-dev/krules-env): A module mainly intended for the setup of different environments in the context of a basic image